 The rear of the case offers four USB 3.0 ports and there’s a 120mm stock fan included.
 There is one downside though – it’s fairly loud.
 This wouldn’t be a massive deal, except it too uses a proprietary connector and there’s no way of replacing it without removing it entirely.
 The power supply offers 460W to supply enough juice to any peripherals or hardware that you plug in and to make the unit even better, it’s a reasonable size – just 16.1 x 7.3 x 6.8 inches, the perfect size for putting under a desk.
 It weighs just 7.7 pounds, so it’s reasonably portable, but unfortunately, doesn’t have any kind of handle built in.

-The lights in the alien’s eyes change colour and can be controlled using the Alienware command center software.
-You have the option to have them glow, blink or phase from colour to colour in time with your game, which is very cool.
+The lights in the alien’s eyes change color and can be controlled using the Alienware command center software.
+You have the option to have them glow, blink or phase from color to color in time with your game, which is very cool.

 There is a fantastic aftercare package included with the Alienware Graphics Amplifier.
 Once you make a purchase, you’re covered for between one to four years of accidental damage and you can also make use of Alienware’s remote diagnosis team to fix any problems you encounter.
 They also have premium phone support and can actually send someone to your home to fix it on your terms, which allows you to just phone in an issue and get on with your life.